Royal Gramma 101: Care, Size, Diet & All | Updated 2026 |

 Lighting And Heating Requirements

 The Royal Gramma is a tropical fish that needs warm water to survive.
 The water temperature for Royal Gramma should be 72°F to 80°F for them to be comfortable.
+A reliable heater will be needed to maintain the water temperature in their tank.

 Filtration Requirements

-Substrate And Gravel
+Substrate And Live Rock

 Live Plants And Decorations